Tooth - abnormal colors

 When to Contact a Medical Professional

-- Teeth appear to be an abnormal color without cause
+- Your teeth are an abnormal color without an apparent cause

-- Abnormal tooth color lasts, even after cleaning the teeth well
+- Abnormal tooth color lasts, even after cleaning your teeth well

 What to Expect at Your Office Visit

-The dentist will examine the teeth and ask questions about the symptoms.
+Your dentist will examine your teeth and ask about your symptoms.
 Questions may involve:

 - When the abnormal coloration began